samuelim01/tp/docs/UserGuide.md

 >- Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.

 Examples:
-- `vendor add n/Betsy Crowe`
+- `vendor add n/Valerie Tan p/91234567 a/12 Buona Vista St`: Adds a vendor named "Valerie Tan" with phone number "91234567" and address "12 Buona Vista St".
-- `vendor add n/John Doe p/91234567`
+- `vendor add n/Victor Wong e/victorwflowers@email.com t/florist t/photographer`: Adds a vendor named "Victor Wong" with
-- `vendor add n/John Doe p/91234567 e/johndflowers@email.com a/123 Flower Lane t/florist t/photographer`
+the email "victorwflowers@email.com" and the tags "florist" and "photographer".

 Expected behaviour upon success:
 - Adds a vendor to the vendor list.
 - Displays the vendor that has been added.

 Expected behaviour upon failure:
-- No name: Displays error message "Please specify the vendor’s name using the format n/name"
+- As `NAME` is a compulsory parameter for vendors, not providing this parameter would result in the error message “Please specify the vendor’s name using the format `n/NAME`”.
-- Phone number format invalid: Displays error message “Please specify the vendor’s phone number with only numbers with no spaces or special characters”
+- Providing invalid values for parameters with input restrictions will also trigger error messages.
+Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for details on acceptable values for each parameter, as well as the error message for invalid values.

 --------------------------------------------------------------------------------------------------------------------